allegorysoft/practice/lessons/csharp/1-Dinamik Filtreleme/BasicExample/README.md

 ```
 We can also group conditions together.
 Here's an example:
 - The first parameter represents a list of conditions.
-- The second parameter specifies if any of the conditions should be met.
+- The second parameter specifies whether any of the conditions are sufficient to return a result.
 - The third parameter specifies if the operator should be negated.
 ```csharp
 var conditions = new Condition(new List<Condition>